-A party may request a Hybrid Hearing by providing a motion to the [court manager] [clerk] at least days [before the hearing] [after service of the notice of hearing or, if none, after publication of the court's calendar noticing the hearing] and serving the other parties with the motion.
+A party of Court in District Court matters and the Court Manager in Superior Court matters at east 5 days before the hearing and serving the other parties with the motion.
 The motion shall describe the reason for the request, the individuals who will appear in person, and for any individual appearing remotely, the physical location of that individual while participating and the individual's contact information.
-In addition, the party seeking the Hybrid Hearing shall certify that the remote individual is able to access the hearing remotely and that the courtroom in question is capable of accommodating a Hybrid Hearing.
+In addition, the party seeking the Hybrid Hearing shall certify that the remote individual is able to access the hearing remotely and that the court room in question is capable of accommodating a Hybrid Hearing.
 Otherwise, the party shall propose a suitable alternate location.
 The Judicial Official has the discretionary authority to conduct the hearing by Hybrid Hearing without the need to find good cause.